When Brendan Met Trudy: Production

-According to producer Lynda Myles the film was "modestly budgeted" with Variety magazine estimating the production budget at $5 million.
+According to producer Lynda Myles, the film was "modestly budgeted" with Variety magazine estimating the production budget at $5 million.

 The film received funding from BBC Films, followed by The Irish Film Board RTÉ, and Section 481 finance.

 Peter McDonald, was cast as the lead following up on his impressive film debut as Brendan Gleeson's sidekick, Git, in I Went Down.
 Many actors were seen for the role but the producers were impressed by Flora Montgomery and cast her in her first cinema role.

 The scene where Brendan and Trudy first meet was filmed in Kavanagh's bar in Stoneybatter.

-The Ormonde cinema in Stillorgan, Co Dublin, was used for the scene where Brendan goes to see Once Upon a Time in the West, and the Savoy and the Ambassador on O'Connell Street served as cinema exteriors.
+The Ormonde cinema in Stillorgan, Co Dublin, was used for the scene where Brendan goes to see Once Upon a Time in the West, the Savoy and the Ambassador on O'Connell Street served as cinema exteriors.